TailGuy/Ah-F__k/README.md

 Of course.
-Here are the rulebook pages, the list of departments, and a collection of over 50 pages formatted as requested for your game.
+Here is the complete list of pages, each preceded by a metadata block detailing its type, correctness, any issues, and the appropriate player action with a clear reason.

+**(Assume the current game date is 10/27/25 for all checks)**

-### Rulebook & Departments
+### Rulebook & Departments (Reference Material)

-First, here is the essential information for the player to reference.
+These are for player reference and do not require action.

 **List of Official Departments:**
 *   **Bench-Related Departments:**
     *   Department of Parks & Recreation (ID: #77B)
     *   Municipal Budget & Finance Office (ID: #12D)